-Scan here for a direct access to Danfoss portfolio for lower-GWP refrigerants www.refrigerants.danfoss.com information, including, but not limited to information on selection of product, its application or use, product design, weight, dimensions, capacity or any other technical data in product manuals, catalogue criptions, advertisements, etc., and whether made available in writing, orally, electronically, online or via download, shall be considered informative, and is only binding if and to the extent, explicit reference in catalogues, brochures, videos and other material.
+Scan here for a direct access to Danfoss portfolio for lower-GWP refrigerants www.refrigerants.danfoss.com

+'information, including, but not limited to information on selection of product, its application or use, product design, weight, alimensions, capacity or any other technical data in product manuals, catalogue; criptions, advertisements, etc. and whether made available in writing, orally, electronically, online or via download, shall be considered informative, and is only binding if and to the extent, explicit reference le in a quotation or order confirmation.
 Danfoss cannot accept any responsibility for possible errors in catalogues, brochures, videos and other material.
-Danfoss reverses the right to alter its products with ice.
-This also applies to products ordered but not delivered provided that such alterations can be made without changes to form, fit or function of the product.
-All trademarks in this material are property or the product of the produc
+Danfoss reserves the right to alter its products with its also applies to products ordered but not delivered provided that such alterations can be made without changes to form, fit or function of the product.
+All trademarks in this material are property o ifoss A/S or Danfoss group companies.
+Danfoss and the Danfoss logo are trademarks of Danfoss A/S. All rights reserved.

-AD224586434178en-001301 © Copyright Danfoss | 2024.04
+AD224586434178en-001401 © Copyright Danfoss | 2024.10